 Survival rates can give you an idea of what percentage of people with the same type and stage of cancer are still alive a certain length of time (usually 5 years) after they were diagnosed.
 They don't tell you how long a person will live, but they might help give you a better understanding of how likely it is that your treatment will be successful.

 Keep in mind that survival rates are estimates and are often based on previous outcomes of large numbers of people who had a specific cancer, but they can’t predict what will happen in any particular person’s case.
 These statistics can be confusing and might raise more questions for you.
-Talk with your doctor about how these numbers might apply to your situation.
+Ask your doctor how these numbers might apply to you.

 A relative survival rate compares people with the same type (and often stage) of cancer to people in the overall population.
 For example, if the 5-year relative survival rate for a specific type and stage of bone cancer is 80%, it means that people who have that cancer are, on average, about 80% as likely as people who don’t have that cancer to live for at least 5 years after being diagnosed.